thisismydemo/thisismydemo.github.io/content/post/2023-10-13-azure-stack-hci---part-ii---deploying-a-single-node-cluster.md

 ## Deploying My Infrastructure

 The first step was to get my infrastructure deployed.
 The problem is I don't have any infrastructure to deploy a four node let alone a single node cluster.
-So I followed [Matt McSpirit's Hybrid Jump Start](https://github.com/DellGEOS/HybridJumpstart/tree/main) to get everything going.
+So I followed Dell's own [Matt McSpirit and his Hybrid Jump Start](https://github.com/DellGEOS/HybridJumpstart/tree/main) to get everything going.
 To jump straight to it, you can go to the [Deployment In Azure](https://github.com/DellGEOS/HybridJumpstart/blob/main/modules/module_0/3_azure_vm_deployment.md) module and just get kicking.

 Even though this blog is about deploying a single node server I still followed most of his instructions, at least to get the Azure VM deployed and have a pre-built AD infrastructure and 4 future Azure Stack HCI nodes waiting for me.
 This saves a lot of time because, well I don't have a lot of time, and I am also technology lazy and don't want to do it myself.